Neutrino quantum kinetics in a core-collapse supernova: Neutrino quantum kinetics in spherical symmetry

 Our goal is to compute the ``quasi-steady state'' configuration achieved by the system~\footnote{A quasi-steady state configuration does not coincide with the solution of the boundary value problem obtained by setting the time derivative to zero.
 The quasi-steady state is also not approximately close to the solution of that boundary value problem.
 The reason for this counter-intuitive assertion is that, if Eqs.~\ref{eom1} and \ref{eom2} are evolved for a long enough time, $\rho_{ee}$, $\rho_{xx}$ and $|\rho_{ex}|$ reach a steady state, but the phase of $\rho_{ex}$ does not converge towards a steady state.
 This explains why we need to evolve the system as a function of time instead of attempting to find a solution to Eqs.~\ref{eom1} and \ref{eom2} setting the time derivative to zero.}.
-The latter should be independent of the initial configuration, but the choice of the initial configuration does affect the efficiency and numerical stability of the numerical solution.
+The latter should be independent of the initial configuration (cf.~Ref.~\cite{Cornelius:2023eop}), but the choice of the initial configuration does affect the efficiency of the numerical solution.
+Future work should be devoted to assess the putative existence of such unique quasi-steady state configuration, see e.g.~Ref.~\cite{Fiorillo:2024qbl}.
 As pointed out in Refs.~\cite{Shalgar:2022rjj,Shalgar:2022lvv}, the most efficient way to tackle this issue numerically is to first solve Eqs.~\ref{eom1} and \ref{eom2} for $H=\bar{H}=0$ to obtain the ``classical steady state'' solution (i.e., we solve the classical Boltzmann equation).
 We then use the classical steady state solution as the initial configuration to solve Eqs.~\ref{eom1} and \ref{eom2} for $H\neq 0$ and $\bar{H}\neq 0$.
 This approach has two advantages.
 First, it is easier to highlight the impact of flavor evolution; second, the initial classical steady state configuration is not too different from the final quasi-steady state.
 We stress, however, that the choice to use the classical solution as the initial configuration is not unique, in principle it might be possible to devise a better initial configuration.

 For obtaining the classical steady-state solution as well as the quasi-steady state one, the radial range has to be chosen such that the neutrino spectral energy distributions coincide with Fermi-Dirac distributions at the minimum radius ($r_{\textrm{min}}$); whereas the maximum radius ($r_{\textrm{max}}$) is chosen such that the classical solution has negligible backward flux~\cite{Shalgar:2023aca}, see also Fig.~\ref{Fig0} and Table~\ref{table:rminrmax}.
 These conditions serve as boundary conditions for Eqs.~\ref{eom1} and \ref{eom2}.